uacaps/SimpleWebRequests/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the demo project, clone the repo, and run `pod install` from the SimpleWebRequestsDemo directory first.

 ## Requirements